-Summer before my first year at college - I shipped out of Port Elizabeth New Jersey on an old container ship, the 'S.S.
+The summer before my first year at college - I shipped out of Port Elizabeth New Jersey on an old container vessel, the 'S.S.
 Fairland'.

 On a hill outside of town I met a bus headed for New York City.
 Ten dollars lined my wallet, along with seaman's papers, obtained at great difficulty, and a verbal promise from the Seafarer's International Union that they would make an effort to find me work.
 My godparents in Manhattan agreed to put me up.
 I saw them for a candlelit evening meal.
 My godfather played Debussy on the piano, then after a quick breakfast in the morning, I took the R train out to Brooklyn.

 The Seafarer's International Union was headquartered at 19th Street and 4th Avenue, in a dull neighborhood, mixed with light industry and small poorly built homes.
 The SIU had styled its offices to look vaguely like a ship, white stucco, with round portal-like windows cut into the exterior.

 My first day at the hall I sat around and watched the men play cards.
 A union official occasionally appeared to write the name of a vessel that was due in port on a big chalkboard, and a list of jobs coming up.
 Midmorning the shop steward took a piece of chalk and wrote "S.S.
 Fairland, Wiper, Ordinary."
 I was informed the 'Fairland' would be in port tomorrow.
 Two men were needed.

 The next morning, I signed in at the desk and took a place at one of the empty round backgammon tables where men sat to wait, Minutes later, an official from the union slid over to where I sat.
 He was short and stocky and very brown skinned.
 I sensed he came from another country, somewhere in Asia, maybe Filipino, but spoke English perfectly.